valeriobasile/sentix/README.md

 - **WMAL (Weighted-MAL)** (Vassallo et al., 2020): Recalculated MAL’s scores by weighting them with word frequencies from the TWITA corpus (Basile & Nissim, 2013) to reduce polarity imbalance.
 The weighting methodology and polarity calculation based on WMAL are key to Sentix 3.0’s polarity categorical classification.

-## Sentix v3.0: Update Process and Features
+## Sentix v3.1: Update Process and Features

-The update leading to Sentix 3.0 was the decision to harmonize all three resources (Sentix, MAL, WMAL) to ensure overall consistency.
+The update leading to Sentix 3.1 was the decision to harmonize all three resources (Sentix, MAL, WMAL) to ensure overall consistency.

 This overall check involved:
 * Identifying entries in Sentix (i.e., entries that could be either base forms or inflected forms) that could generate unexpected duplicate entries when creating MAL.
 * Expanding Sentix by back-linking lemmas from *Morph-it!* traceable to pre-existing entries.
-* Adding neutral terms from SentiWordNet not already present in Sentix (22,117 entries).
+* Adding neutral terms from SentiWordNet not already present in Sentix (29,200 entries).

+Polarity is associated to synsets, and the same term can occur in more than one synset.

 The resources used for this update include SentiWordNet, MultiWordNet (via *Open Multilingual Wordnet* <https://omwn.org/> (Bond et al., 2023; Bond & Paik, 2012), the TreeTagger library (Schmid et al., 2007), and *Morph-it!*.